 American Rescue Plan Act (ARPA)

-In response to the COVID-19 pandemic, the federal government created the American Rescue Plan to provide direct relief to Americans, contain the effects of COVID, and rebuild the economy.
-Municipalities across the country have received financial support to assist in ongoing recovery efforts.
+In response to the COVID-19 pandemic, the federal government under President Joe Biden created the American Rescue Plan to provide direct relief to Americans, contain the effects of COVID, and rebuild the economy.
+Municipalities across the country received financial support to assist in ongoing recovery efforts.
 The City of Kingston received $17.3 million in American Rescue Plan funding to support its efforts through 2026.

 In 2021, the City hired Laberge Group to facilitate the creation of Kingston’s Economic Recovery Plan.
 The Plan follows all federal guidelines, incorporates extensive community input, and builds upon existing community projects, while supporting new initiatives that support recovery from the pandemic.
 The Plan, which was the direct result of input from the public was approved by the Kingston Common Council in April 2022.